Guan1206/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a first year PhD student of the smARTLab at the Department of Computer Science, University of Liverpool.
-My research is mainly about sensory synergy of tactile sensing and vision, e.g., perception for manipulation for grasping, fusion of multimodal sensing .
+My research is mainly about sensory synergy of tactile sensing and vision for grasping, e.g., perception for manipulation, fusion of multimodal sensing .